 Central Valley Robotics hosts a 60 team FIRST LEGO League Championship.
 Our method for determining and distributing the advancement rates and hurdles is detailed below:

-- In late October, determine the initial advancement percentage by dividing 60 by the total number of teams registered for events.
+- Determine the initial advancement percentage by dividing 60 by the total number of teams registered for events.

 - For each qualifier event, multiply the both the advancement and robot game hurdle percentages by the number of teams to determine the number of teams advancing and the ranking cutoff for the robot game, respectively.
 These are then posted on our website for teams to view.